logscape/collector/README.md

  * list -  Lists all running apps
  * start *appname* - Start an app
  * stop *appname* - stops an app

+### Examples:

+There are two ways of updating your configuration.
+Using the first method, edit your services.json, then restart the agent.
+The second method uses the command client to send instructions to the Logscape Collector.
+Here are a few example commands

+** Display Current Config **

+	./command config

+*** Update the security token ***

+	./command config write token="123:456:678" manager="saas.logscape.com"

+*** Display the config for an app  ***

+	./command config unixapp

+*** Update a value ***

+	./command config myapp tag=uat